 It is this connection where the value add commences.
 The value you add as a leader in the life of your people…and in return the value your people offer the team and you as their leader through their higher levels of engagement.

 If you have greater knowledge of those in your team, and their history, it is easier to share the burden of problem solving, or delegating, in ways that you hadn’t thought of.
 I remember a few years ago, I was leading a team responsible for designing and implementing a company wide change initiative in a short space of time.
-By really “knowing” who I had in the team I was able to involve the team in creating a solution that engaged and motivated the individual members, and then had them take on tasks that were suited not only to their skill set, but their personal style and interests.
+By really “knowing” who I had in the team I was able to involve the team in creating a solution that engaged and motivated the individual members, and then had them take on tasks that were suited not only to their skill set, but their personal style.
 A great example in this team was the guy who was our IT expert.
 I discovered he had a special interest in leadership and leadership development models, even though this was not something that he normally shared.
 Given the project we were working on was developing a leadership development model for our organisation, that would have an intranet interface, it meant that I was able to involve him in the design of the model itself and not just the online portal...naturally this meant that the interface was far more intuitive than in may have been; and he was fully engaged.
 A real value add for him, the project and me.

 Value-Add #2 Timely and Customised Recognition